tomaskul/tomaskul/README.md

 ### Hi there 👋

-- 💻 I'm a Software Engineer @ BJSS
+- 💻 I'm a Software Engineer
 - 📚 I have a BSc Computer Science degree from University of Nottingham
 - Passionate about security, clean software, TDD, renewables, mass transit, walkability, cycling
 - 🤔 I'm searching for green software projects